HyperTesto/hypertesto.me/content/blog/hyper-wrapped-2023/index.en.md

 // stuff
 val duration = System.currentTimeMillis() - start
 ```
 Yes?
 Then you fell into the trap: `System.currentTimeMillis()` uses the system clock, and hence is not [monotonic](https://en.wikipedia.org/wiki/Monotonic_function).
-You are not guaranteed that two consecutive calls to it return two *strictly increasing*[^5] numbers (the function returns a Long), so you c.
+You are not guaranteed that two consecutive calls to it return two *strictly increasing*[^5] numbers (the function returns a Long), so the resulting duration could be negative.

 The term "strictly increasing" has a specific meaning in algebra:
 {{< katex >}}